 Step 4 – Once the process is completed, restart your computer.

 If the SFC Scanner didn't work for your problem, DISM will surely work for you.
-But even this DISM tool fails to fix missing DLL, you will have to fix it manually by yourself.
+But even this DISM tool fails to fix missing DLL file, you will have to fix it manually by yourself.

 If you are facing this error because of any installed software or application, all you need to follow the below steps: